vinitapenmatsa/Triangle-Challenge/README.md

  - ShapeFactory can be modified to support other shapes.<br>
  - PolygonFactory can be modified to support other polygons.<br>

+ For the sake of keeping it simple  , the following concepts have been considered out of scope.
+ 1. Rest API authentication
+ 2. Degenerate Triangles

 # Test Results

+Application includes jaCoCo dependency.
+After running mvm clean install , test coverage reports can be seen using /target/site/jacoco/index.html